-members, but nevertheless opened the competing venture, then (a) there was a manifest breach of the duty of loyalty, and (b) the member was required to turn over to the LLC all profits and benefits derived from the new venture.153 Understandably, from the perspective of that member desiring to open his own business, this was not an advantageous situation.
+his departure and opening a competing business.
+If the member, not released as such by the other members, opens the competing venture, then (a) there is a manifest breach of the duty of loyalty and (b) the member is bound to turn over to the LLC all profits and benefits derived from the new venture.115 Understandably, from the perspective of that member desiring to open his own business, this is not a very tenable situation.

-Under the LLC Act as adopted in 1994, a member had the right to unilaterally resign from the LLC.154 A member's resignation (a dissociation) effected the dissolution of the company,155 but if the LLC was continued by the other members, the resigning member was entitled to a liquidating distribution of the fair value of the resigning member's interest in the LLC.156 This rule was merely a default, and could be modified in the written operating agreement.
+As adopted in 1994, the Kentucky LLC Act gave members the right, on 30 days prior written notice, to withdraw from the LLC and to receive the "fair value" of their limited liability company interests.116 At that time, LLCs had, as a default rule, minimal "capital lock-in."117 This rule was merely a default, and could be modified in the written operating agreement.
 In 1998, the provision allowing a member to unilaterally withdraw from an LLC was deleted from the Kentucky LLC Act, and replaced by the following provision:

-Unless otherwise provided in a written operating agreement, a member has no right to withdraw from a[n] [LLC].
-If the written operating agreement does not specify a time a member may withdraw, a member shall not withdraw without the consent of all other members remaining at the time.157
+Unless otherwise provided in a written operating agreement, a member has no right to withdraw from a [LLC].
+If the written operating agreement does not specify a time a member may withdraw, a member shall not